sonic-net/SONiC/doc/vlan_stacking/vlan_stacking_HLD.md

   * C-VLAN: One and multiple C-VLANs
   * S-VLAN: One and multiple S-VLANs
   * Interface for C-VLAN and S-VLAN as Ethernet port and channel port.

+# Future Work

+The values of TPID and COS in the adding outer VLAN are configurable.
+For example, TPID may be configured as 0x88a8 which is defined in IEEE or other values.
+For the COS value, it may be able to configure to extract from the COS value of the original VLAN.